ETCLabs/sACN/docs/pages/using_receiver.md

 ### Priority

-The sACN standard provides a priority value with each sACN data packet.
-This unsigned 8-bit value ranges from 0 to 200 inclusive, where 0 is the lowest and 200 is the highest priority.
+The sACN standard provides a universe priority value with each sACN data packet.
+This unsigned 8-bit value ranges from 0 to 200, where 0 is the lowest and 200 is the highest priority.
 The priority value for a packet is available in the header structure that accompanies the universe data callback.
 It is the application's responsibility to ensure that higher-priority data takes precedence over lower-priority data.

 ETC has extended the sACN standard with a method of tracking priority on a per-address basis.
 This is implemented by sending an alternate START code packet on the same universe periodically - the START code is `0xdd`.
-When receiving a data packet with the start code `0xdd`, the slots in that packet are to be interpreted as a priority value from 0 to 200 inclusive for the corresponding slot in the DMX (NULL START code) packets.
+When receiving a data packet with the start code `0xdd`, the slots in that packet are to be interpreted as a priority value from 1 to 200 for the corresponding slot in the DMX (NULL START code) packets.
+A value of 0 indicates "not sourced", meaning the source is not sending NULL START code data to that slot.
+Likewise, if less than 512 `0xdd` slots are received, then the slots beyond the last `0xdd` slot should also be treated as not sourced.
 Receivers which wish to implement the per-address priority extension should check for the `0xdd` start code and handle the data accordingly.

 When implementing the per-slot priority extension, the source PAP lost callback should be implemented to handle the condition where a source that was previously sending `0xdd` packets stops